-268 W.R.
+257 W.R.
 Freudenburg & L.J.
-Wilson, Mining the Data: Analyzing the Economic Implications of Mining for Nonmetropolitan Regions, 72 Sociological Inquiry 549 (2002) at 549, attached as Exhibit 110.
+Wilson, Mining the Data: Analyzing the Economic Implications of Mining for Nonmetropolitan Regions, 72 Sociological Inquiry 549 (2002) at 549, attached as Exhibit 109.

-269 Headwaters Economics, Fossil Fuel Extraction as a County Economic Development Strategy: Are Energy-Focusing Counties Benefiting? (revised.
-July 2009), attached as Exhibit 111.
+258 Headwaters Economics, Fossil Fuel Extraction as a County Economic Development Strategy: Are Energy-Focusing Counties Benefiting? (revised.
+July 2009), attached as Exhibit 110.
+259 Id. at 2.

-270 Id. at 2

-271 Amanda Weinstein and Mark D. Partridge, The Economic Value of Shale Natural Gas in Ohio, Ohio State University, Swank Program in Rural-Urban Policy Summary and Report (December 2010) ("Ohio Study"), attached as Exhibit 112.
+260 Amanda Weinstein and Mark D. Partridge, The Economic Value of Shale Natural Gas in Ohio, OHIO STATE UNIVERSITY, Swank Program in Rural-Urban Policy Summary and Report (December 2010) ("Ohio Study"), attached as Exhibit 111.

-272 Sierra Club Initial NERA Comment at 20-21.
+261 Sierra Club Initial NERA Comment at 20-21.

-Study do not support a different conclusion," id. at 78.
+evidence of a resource curse that Sierra Club and other commenters had provided, including the three studies cited above, with the superficial statement that "DOE/FE... finds that authorizing the Liquefaction Project is likely to have positive local and regional impacts.
+As explained above, the comments submitted in response to the LNG Export Study do not support a different conclusion," id. at 78.
 Despite DOE/FE's use of "as explained above," DOE/FE provided no examination of this evidence or reason for disagreeing with it.
 Thus, DOE/FE's rejection of this argument was arbitrary and capricious, and as it would be for DOE/FE to similarly disregard the resource-curse effect here.

-These adverse effects on rate payers, employees in energy intensive industries, and communities where production occurs mean that exports will have grave distributional effects, as they harm wage-earning households and reduce employment while providing benefit to the relatively few shareholders in gas industries.
-273 The NERA study attempts to downplay this fact by arguing that benefits realized by gas production companies are realized by "consumers" generally, because "[c]onsumers own all production processes and industries by virtue of owning stock in them."274 As Sierra Club explained, however, only about half of American families own any stock at all, and only a small subset of stock owners own stocks in the gas production companies that will benefit from exports.275 Moreover, the NERA study wrongly assumes that gas production and liquefaction service companies are American owned, but as Sierra Club explained in its comments on the NERA study, this assumption is incorrect.
-276 Thus, in describing who will economically benefit from exports, NERA overstates both the extent to which benefits will accrue to most Americans and the extent to which benefits will accrue to Americans at all.
+These adverse effects on rate payers, employees in energy intensive industries, and communities where production occurs mean that exports will have grave distributional effects, as they harm wage-earning households and reduce employment while providing benefit to the relatively few shareholders in gas industries.262 The NERA study attempts to downplay this fact by arguing that benefits realized by gas production companies are realized by "consumers" generally, because "[c]onsumers own all production processes and industries by virtue of owning stock in them."263 As Sierra Club explained, however, only about half of American families own any stock at all, and only a small subset of stock owners own stocks in the gas production companies that will benefit from exports.264 Moreover, the NERA study wrongly assumes that gas production and liquefaction service companies are American owned, but as Sierra Club explained in its comments on the NERA study, this assumption is incorrect.265 Thus, in describing who will economically benefit from exports, NERA overstates both the extent to which benefits will accrue to most Americans and the extent to which benefits will accrue to Americans at all.
 In the Freeport Conditional Authorization, DOE/FE refused to examine this issue, assuming that foreign investment in gas production would cause a dollar-fordollar displacement of domestic investment in other industries.
 Order 3282 at 93.
 DOE/FE did not identify any evidence of this, nor any analysis of its implications.
 Of course, as the NERA study indicates, exports will have winners and losers.
 It may be that, because foreign investors already own shares of gas companies, this has freed up American investment money for other industries, but the NERA study provides no indication that those other industries will receive the same benefits the foreign owners of gas companies will receive as a result of exports.
 For all these reasons, most Americans will not share in the benefits of LNG exports.